MKastek/Numerical-Methods/README.md

 # Numerical_Methods

-Project creater during Numerical Methods - the lecture for students of Faculty of Physics.
+Project created during Numerical Methods - the lecture for students of Faculty of Physics.